 Peter was a commissioned officer in the United States Navy before entering the legal profession, where he served as the Commander of a Navy SEAL platoon.

 - Enzo Biochem, Inc. v.
 Affymetrix, Inc. (S.D.N.Y.
-Ongoing).
-Represent Affymetrix in a multi-party litigation in which Enzo alleges patent infringement and breach of distributorship agreements.
-Won summary judgment of non-infringement on patent claims, and now moving for summary judgment on remaining contract claims.
+2010-2014).
+Represented Affymetrix in a multi-party litigation in which Enzo alleged patent infringement and breach of distributorship agreements.
+Won summary judgment of non-infringement on patent claims, and partial summary judgment on contract claims.
+Achieved favorable settlement on remaining contract claims.

 - E8 Pharmaceuticals LLC and Massachusetts Institute of Technology v.
-Affymetrix, Inc. (D. Mass.
-Ongoing).
-Represent Affymetrix in patent infringement suit brought by MIT and its licensee, E8.
+Affymetrix, Inc. (D. Mass/Fed.
+Cir.
+2008-2013).
+Represented Affymetrix in patent infringement suit brought by MIT and its licensee, E8.
 Successfully moved to dismiss E8 on ground that it lacks standing to sue as “bare licensee.”
 Following favorable claim construction ruling, plaintiffs stipulated to final judgment of non-infringement.
-Case currently on appeal to the Federal Circuit.
+Argued appeal at Federal Circuit and won affirmance of the judgment.

 - Sequenom v.
-Life Technologies Corp. and related case (San Diego Superior Court Ongoing).
-Represent Sequenom in litigation arising from a dispute regarding a patent licensing agreement.
+Life Technologies Corp. and related case (San Diego Superior Court, 2011-2012).
+Represented Sequenom in litigation arising from a dispute regarding a patent licensing agreement.
 Filed Sequenom complaint for declaratory judgment on October 11, 2011.
 On same day, Life Tech filed complaint against Sequenom for declaratory judgment, breach of the licensing agreement, and unfair competition under California’s Unfair Competition Law.
 Life Tech dismissed breach of contract claims and case settled.

 - OG International Ltd. v.
 Ubisoft, Inc. (N.D.
-Cal.
-Ongoing).
+Cal., 2011-2013).
 Represent OG International, a small video game company, in a declaratory judgment action against Ubisoft, the dominant player in the dance video game industry.
 Ubisoft counterclaimed for copyright and trade dress infringement, and unfair competition under California’s Unfair Competition Law.
 Successfully defeated Ubisoft’s motion for TRO and preliminary injunction, which sought to prevent the commercial launch of OG’s allegedly infringing dance video game.
+Achieved walk-away settlement.